1st1/async_pep/pep-async.rst

 -----------------------------

-While it is possible to just implement ``await`` expression and treat all functions with at least one ``await`` as async functions, this approach makes APIs design, code refactoring and its long time support harder.
+While it is possible to just implement ``await`` expression and treat all functions with at least one ``await`` as coroutines, this approach makes APIs design, code refactoring and its long time support harder.

 Let's pretend that Python only has ``await`` keyword::